mooltipass/minible/aux_bootloader_protocol.md

 ## Communications Between Aux MCU Bootloader and Main MCU
-1. Aux MCU Bootloader is executed during startup and it waits for "enter programming command" during a limited time of 349ms (0xFFFFFF/48000).
-After this time the Aux MCU will jump to application if a valid application is found (ie: jump address different than 0xFFFFFFFF).
+1. Aux MCU Bootloader is executed during startup and waits for the "enter programming command" during a limited time of TBD ms. After this time the Aux MCU will jump to application if a valid application is found (ie: jump address different than 0xFFFFFFFF).

-2. The communication between Aux Mcu Bootloader and Main MCU is performed through a serial link, if the Main MCU does not send "Enter Programming" command within 349ms, the bootloader will jump to application and a reset should be performed in order to enter bootloader again.
+2. It is however still possible to start the bootloader during normal aux MCU firmware run via a "reboot to bootloader" command.

-3. Bootloader size needs to fit in 8kb size (or less).
+3. Bootloader size should be as small as possible.
 The application will start at a fixed address defined by the size of the bootloader.

 ## Message Structure and Serial Link Specs
 The communication from main mcu to bootloader is performed according: